elderguardian/cms/README.md

 ### Configs made Simple
 I hate java configuration files and its a reoccuring issue in my school projects.
 This lets you store java serializables in a file.
+You can set the contents of your file in a custom enum and specify a default value if it is not present on read.

 #### How to make your life easier
 1. Copy the `src/configMadeSimple` component into your application